lorenzo-rovigatti/be-lazy/tricks.md

 Mac OS X. For our purposes, Bash is the command line through which we communicate with and operate on the files and directories stored on the [filesystem](#filesystem).

+**Nota Bene:** `man COMMAND` will show the manual associated to `COMMAND`, listing all the supported command-line arguments, the most common use-cases and some examples.
+Use the `man` command as often as possible, and **never** use a command without knowing what it does.

 Files and directories
 ---------------------